MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMTSStepRequestStateStore.md

 ## SYNOPSIS

-Get the **Apply Network Settings** step from a specific task sequence.
+Get the **Request State Store** step from a specific task sequence.

 ## SYNTAX